 Ways to Increase Your CPM on YouTube

 2 vectors will help you increase your channel CPM.
 The first direction requires changes in content creation, and the second in optimizing existing content.

-The first direction should include the following:
+The first direction should include the following.

-- Create videos with a duration of at least 10 minutes.
 If you have mostly short videos on your channel, we recommend you create new longer ones.
 Here, the task is to increase views and hold the viewer’s attention.

 Several tricks will help if it’s not possible to make videos longer:

 - Create a compilation of longer videos based on existing content.
 As an option, create summaries on your topic or a retrospective for a certain period of time.
 In this case, longer videos are safe to create because they can also interest viewers.